BastosDiana/food-delivery-app/README.md

 - Stripe Payment Integration: Secure and reliable payment processing using Stripe.
 - Order tracking
 - Admin panel to manage menu items, orders

+## Problems
+1. Authentication Fixes
+Login: Return 401 Unauthorized if credentials are incorrect (currently returns 200 OK).
+Registration: Return 401 Unauthorized if the user already exists (currently returns 200 OK).
+2. UI Enhancement
+Add a zoom-in effect on hover for each menu image.
+3. Order UI Fix
+Ensure the “-” (minus) icon in the order section maintains a consistent position when the user interacts with it (e.g., when quantity changes).

 ## Technologies Used
 - **Frontend:** React.js, React Context API, React Router
 - **Backend:** Node.js, Express.js